Fernando-Urbano/oo-architecture-studies/README.md

 Synchronized thread management:
 The `synchronized(Singleton.class)` allows us to avoid the possibility to have our thread stopped and started again and accidently instanciating two singletons.

+## Government Example
+Remember: provides a single point of access to it.

+- There is only one government.

 # Template Method
 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method redefine certain steps of an algorithm without changing the algorithm's structure.